PLCHome/node-red-contrib-ads/README.md

 Enter the name of the variable, the type and the property name for the output.
 You can still decide whether a new output with the property for the value will be created or the property will be inserted into the inputvalue and output at the output.

+There is an possible to override the node configuration.
+You can add an property config to the message object.
+Not all configuration properties need to be overridden.
+- `config.varName`: (String) override the variable name
+- `config.varType`: (String) override the variable type
+- `config.varSize`: (integer) the length on RAW and STRING type
+- `config.timezone`: (bool) only on date and time type
+- `config.inProperty`: (string) the property for the outvalue
+- `config.useInputMsg`: (bool) the input message will be used to build the out message or an new message will be build.
+- `config.topic`: (string) the topic being checked against the message topic.
+It can be '' to delete an topic.

 #### - ADS Notification